-We are committed to serving as an ally to Black, Indigenous, and People of Color (BIPOC) colleagues, neighbors, organizational partners, residents, family and friends, and we stand in solidarity with those who denounce the oppression of white supremacy culture.
+We are committed to serving as an ally to Black, Indigenous, and People of Color (BIPOC) colleagues, neighbors, organizational partners, residents, family and friends, and we stand in solidarity with those who denounce white supremacy culture.
 The Food Council is firmly committed to a policy against discrimination based on age, sex, race, religious creed, sexual orientation, disability or ethnic or national origin.
 We encourage feedback and open dialogue about how the Food Council can improve in our equity work.

 Please contact email@example.com with any questions.
 Thank you.

 Montgomery County Master Gardeners are offering three free gardening presentations in Spanish via Zoom!

 Every other Monday, 1:00 to 2:00 or 2:30pm.
 Please register in advance.